cloudfoundry/docs-dotnet-core-tutorial/docs/prepare-app.md

-This topic describes how to download the .NET sample app and prepare to deploy the app to {{ product_full }}.
+This topic describes how to download the .NET Core sample app and prepare to deploy the app to {{ product_full }}.

 ## Overview